Vaccine Frequently Asked Questions (FAQs)

 Do I need to get vaccinated if I’ve already recovered from COVID-19?

 Yes.
 Immunity from the COVID-19 vaccine may last longer than the natural immunity you get if you’ve already had COVID-19.
-People who currently have COVID-19 should not be vaccinated while being sick and if you have had COVID-19 in the past 60 days you will not immediately be eligible to receive the vaccine through APH.
+People who currently have COVID-19 should not be vaccinated until they have completed their 10-day isolation after testing positive for COVID-19.
+Once you have recovered from COVID-19, and are eligible, you should get vaccinated.

 How effective will the vaccine be against COVID-19?